10 Ways Raleigh Can Encourage Housing Affordability

 “My goal is to make Raleigh an inclusive, welcoming city for all of our residents, a place where our children can afford to live, and a leader in innovative housing solutions.”

 Cities throughout the country are struggling with the issue of housing affordability.
 In Raleigh, only single-family homes are allowed to be built in 80 percent of the city, reducing housing stock and housing choices.
 This is a complex issue and there is no silver bullet.
-But if we do ALLof the items below, we can make progress.
-One thing is certain – we cannot buy our way out of this crisis.
+But if we do ALL of the items below, we can make progress.
+One thing is certain: we cannot buy our way out of this crisis.
 We need strong policies, planning and partnerships to advance.
-As your mayor, I will propose the following:
+As your mayor, I have worked closely with our City Council on the issues below – and we have made substantial progress.
+We will continue working to make sure all of our priorities are completed.

 - We educate, collaborate, and lead.
 Local elected officials must have the political will to act on the policy issues below – many of which DO NOT require the use of taxpayer dollars.
 And residents need to understand what’s at stake if we don’t act with urgency.